MAHDTech/nix-config/nixos/system/config/storage/linstor/README.md

 # Verify all nodes are registered and online
 linstor node list

+# Verify the nodes have the required packages
+linstor node info

 # NOTE: To change a node type, run the following command:
 # linstor node modify <node-name> --node-type <node-type>
 # node-type can be: controller, satellite, combined